 Ankita: Which is your favorite machine learning algorithm and why?

-Siboli: Time Series algorithm is one of my most favorite algorithms.
+Siboli: One of my most favorite algorithms is Time Series.
 I am now into studying deeply about the algorithm to learn its applicability not only in the machine learning part but also with respect to neural networks.

-Ankita: Were there any initial challenges that you faced when you entered the field of data science?
+Ankita: Did you face any initial challenges when you entered the field of Data Science?
 If yes, how did you overcome them?

 Siboli: With humongous data available, working on it isn’t easy and in the process, there might be some instances wherein errors might creep in.
 The challenge was to learn algorithms and its applications in such a way so as to minimize these errors and implement it to the maximum benefit.